 Meet the gentle giants of the Everglades–the West Indian Manatees.
 Manatees have even gained the nickname “sea cow” because of their size and how they “graze.”
 But these large aquatic mammals are always a favorite and draw you in with their slow movements and gentle nature.
 Despite their size, West Indian manatees are actually graceful swimmers.
 They usually cruise at five mph, but in short bursts, manatees can swim up to 15 mph!

 Playful River Otters – The Water Acrobats:

 Get ready to be charmed by these playful pranksters!
 The North American River Otters are known as water acrobats and are a delight to watch as they frolic and play in the Everglades' waterways.
 Their bodies also make them well-adapted for swimming in the water.
 They have waterproof fur that helps keep them afloat as they navigate the waterways.
 They are also very social creatures, often living in groups or small communities.
 Otters are known for their fun behavior, making an otter sighting one of our favorites at Wild Florida.

-These marine mammals are around 10 to 14 feet long with a streamlined body and a large fin at the top of their back.
-Their skin is gray and smooth without long hair like most mammals.
+In the coastal regions of the Everglades, you may be in for a surprise with the Bottlenose Dolphins gliding through the waves.
+As one of the larger aquatic mammals of the Everglades, they can be anywhere from 10 to 14 feet long.
+They have a streamlined body and a large fin at the top of their back.
 They can be caught swimming off the coast and in the saltwater of the Everglades.
-Bottlenose dolphins have strong senses allowing them to socialize, sympathize and strategize, deeming them the smartest aquatic animal to live throughout the Everglades.
+Bottlenose dolphins have strong senses that allow them to communicate in a unique way.
+This makes them the smartest aquatic animal to live throughout the Everglades.